Manning: The Celtics are Broken after New York Meltdown - CLNS Media

 NEW YORK — This might’ve been the one that sinks this team for good.

 RJ Barrett heaved in a miraculous banked three-pointer at the buzzer to complete a 25-point turnaround in Madison Square Garden.
-Boston’s meltdown only rivaled one by the Lakers earlier this season.
-At one point, New York scored 18 points to the Celtics’ four after trailing by 20 late in the third quarter.
+Boston’s meltdown only rivaled one by the Lakers against the Thunder earlier this season.
+New York scored 24 points to the Celtics’ six after trailing by 20 late in the third quarter.

 They couldn’t stop Evan Fournier, who scored 41 points after 32 the last game and 32 on opening night.
 Not even LeBron James did that to Cleveland in his first three meetings after leaving for Miami.
-And Wyc Grousbeck didn’t write a letter.
+And Wyc Grousbeck didn’t even write a letter.

 The Knicks won, 108-105, handing the Celtics their 10th loss over their last 15 games.
 Ime Udoka appeared almost immediately to the press conference room.
 No discussion.
 Little time for anything beyond a brief speech.
 What he said sounded like an indictment on the team and where they stand.